 Posts tagged "Properties Panel"

 Photoshop CC has the ability to create “live” (or re-editable) rounded corners using the Rectangle Shape tool.
 To do so, drag out the desired rectangle, then use the Properties panel to round the corners (each one independently or all at once using the link icon).
-For a video demonstration as well as an example of using rounded rectangles as Smart Objects, click here (the rounded rectangle portion begins at 8:30).
+For a video demonstration as well as an example of using rounded rectangles as Smart Objects, watch the video below (the rounded rectangle portion begins at 8:30).

 When adding a mask to a layer in Photoshop, instead of guessing at the size of a feather that should be applied (because we know that the feather amount will vary depending on the resolution of the image and the desired softness of the edge that is being feathered), use the non-destructive Feather option on the Properties panel.
 To access the mask properties, click on the mask icon on the Properties Panel.
 Now, you can add a feather to soften an edge yet, if the image is resized or other adjustments need to be made at a later time, the feather can be appropriately adjusted.